-If equipped, in order to stop an electronically controlled engine, cut the power to the engine.
+To stop an electronically controlled engine, cut the power to the engine and/or shutting off the air supply to the engine.

 Electrical System

 Never disconnect any charging unit circuit or battery circuit cable from the battery when the charging unit is operating.
 A spark can cause the combustible gases that are produced by some batteries to ignite.